-We recently asked a question to our social media audience:
+We recently asked for advice from our social media audience.
+Specifically—

 “What’s one piece of advice you would give to first-time adoptive parents?”

 Individuals from all sides of the adoption triad—adoptees, adoptive parents, and birth parents—were encouraged to share tips.
 And we were blown away by the responses!

 So here goes.
 Whether you’re considering adoption, adjusting to life with your child, or settled into your routine, here’s some advice from others who’ve been there.

 Prepare for struggle.